eae58cf1/eae58cf1.github.com/_drafts/private/2017-04-05-facebook-technical-interview.md

     prev = current
     current = next
   end
-  current # the new head
+  prev # the new head
 end
 ```